 It’s been proven that multi-tasking is a myth!

-You can only actually fully concentrate on one thing at a time.
+Even the most experienced RTO Administrator can only actually fully concentrate on one thing at a time.
 If you try to do more than thing at once, you’ll waste time switching between them and actually end up taking longer.

 We’re all guilty of procrastination at times.
 Especially when it comes to tasks we just don’t like or challenging tasks.